vduseev/ilexconf/README.md

 <a id="quick_start_write"></a>
 ### Write to file

-You can serialize the file as json any time using the `write` method.
+You can serialize the file as JSON any time using the `write` method.

 ```python
 # Write updated config back as JSON file